bravojuandb/python-daily-drills/README.md

             “Give me a Turing-style Python drill from Pillar X, Level Y.”

-            being X the pillar number, and Y the diggiculty: easy, medium or hard
+            being X the pillar number, and Y the difficulty: easy, medium or hard